 For example, take a stable system (Harry’s performance on the cleaning process which he has done for many months).
-The chart below is a measure of the particle count (smaller is better) measured each day after Harry’s efforts.
+The chart above is a measure of the particle count (smaller is better) measured each day after Harry’s efforts.

 John, Harry’s supervisor, sees the particle count fall as shown on Day A. So John gives Harry some kudos!
 But it then gets worse, (see point B).
 So John kicks a little tush and sure enough, the performance improves.

 What kind of supervisor does John become?
 What works best, Kudos or Tush?
 Why not?
 It has worked for months! (years???)

 This funnel example illustrated the frustration that results when all variation is blamed on a single incorrect cause.
 The horizontal position of the funnel was not the cause of the variation.
 What we missed for this example was the proper analysis of data to clearly identify the information in the variation.

 There is a powerful difference between data and information!

 Variation Take-Away – 1

 Common Causes: Those inherently part of reprocess, that contribute to relatively small, apparently random shifts in outcomes hour after hour, day after day.